 There are those who say ‘not all those who wander are lost’ and then there are those who say ‘#$&% this piece of $@#^ stupid website’ as they throw their computer across the room.
 I know this because I have been the cause of such rage.
 Gee golly, I’d love for that to change.

 Smart information architecture is the perfect companion gift to my aforementioned new site platform.
 Once your content is easier to manage and publish, don’t you want it to end up in the best location so it can be found?
 I do because I just can’t handle the users screaming anymore.

 Every journey deserves to be productive and pleasant.
-I want to be the ideal guide for any user, whether they’re browsing or searching for something specific.
-I want to anticipate the user’s needs and provide a logical path that leads them to their desired location.
+Imagine me, the ideal guide for any user, whether they’re browsing or searching for something specific.
+What if I had the power to anticipate the user’s needs and provide a logical path that leads them to their desired location?
 I want to solve their problem before they even know how to articulate it.
 I want the illusion of omnipresence!

 Thoughtful research can determine the habits of the average visiter and inform the ideal utilization of my structure.
 The information architecture can then play to my strengths which would do wonders for my self-esteem, as well as for your mental health.
 Everything would have a proper home.
 Isn’t that what the holidays are all about?

 Above all, I wish for happiness and joy for all people.

 Just kidding.
 I only want that for the users who visit me.
 Everyone else can fa la la la la outta here.